-Cash:
+Cash and cash equivalents:

-Cash consists of unrestricted cash on hand and checking accounts.
+Cash consists of unrestricted cash on hand, checking and money market accounts.
 The Organization maintains cash balances at a single bank, which are insured by the Federal Deposit Insurance Corporation up to \$250,000.
 From time to time, the Organization's cash balances may exceed federal insured limits.
 The Organization does not expect to incur any losses resulting from cash held at financial institutions.